kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

     a sh:NodeShape ;
     sh:targetClass kz:student ;
     sh:property [
-        sh:path kz:name ;
+        sh:path kz:age ;
-        sh:minLength 5
+        sh:datatype xsd:integer
     ] .
 ```

-The above lines check that the `name` property of a `student` resource has a minimum length of 5 characters.
+The above lines check that the `age` property of a `student` resource is of the type `xsd:integer`.

 ## Validate RDF data against SHACL shapes